iriskimm/uw-student-housing/README.md

 # Waterloo Student Housing Analysis: Project Overview
+This project was developed with the goal of analyzing the current student housing market in Waterloo.

 ## Resources Used
 **Python Version:** 3.9.12
 **Packages:** BeautifulSoup, Selenium, Pandas, Matplotlib, Numpy

 ## Web Scraping
-Scraped 250+ recent posts from the Facebook page [Student Housing in Waterloo](https://www.facebook.com/groups/110354088989367).
+Utilized Selenium to scrape 250+ recent posts from the Facebook page [Student Housing in Waterloo](https://www.facebook.com/groups/110354088989367).
 With each posting, I got the following:
 *	Rent Price
 *	Number of bedrooms
 *	A boolean value that indicates whether the user is offering **or** looking for a place